 Finally, and most importantly, have fun, express yourself, believe in your work, and do not be afraid to show your talent, aspirations, and dreams.
 You are applying to a design school and your interest demonstrates a desire to create something unique that will touch many people around you.

-Students with academic background in design-related fields may receive Advanced Standing and be placed in a higher-level design studio.
+Students with an academic background in design-related fields may receive advanced standing and be placed in a higher-level design studio.
 The portfolio is a self-presentation tool that creatively communicates the students’ design outlook and level of development through a variety of media and skill sets.
 The portfolio should include a selection of design works and at least one example of the development of design work in the area of interest (architecture or interior design)

 Make an architecture portfolio based on the following criteria:

-1. Ability to develop convincing visual narratives, through graphic presentation methods and written descriptions that convey the design development process: research and inspirational material, concept generation, study models and drawings that demonstrate process/thinking and final presentation of design solution.
+- Ability to develop convincing visual narratives, through graphic presentation methods and written descriptions that convey the design development process: research and inspirational material, concept generation, study models and drawings that demonstrate process/thinking and final presentation of a design solution.

-2. Demonstration of fundamental abilities to design and communicate design solutions using two and/or three dimensional representation skills in any media (digital, hand drawings, sketching, drafting, modeling) as they relate to: plans, elevations, perspectives, models, space planning, diagramming and distribution, layouts, forms, colors and finishing aspects.
+- Demonstration of fundamental abilities to design and communicate design solutions using two and/or three dimensional representation skills in any media (digital, hand drawings, sketching, drafting, modeling) as they relate to plans, elevations, perspectives, models, space planning, diagramming and distribution, layouts, forms, colors, and finishing aspects.

-3. Demonstration of an understanding of functional and experiential issues related to the design of architecture, built environments and/or artifacts such as: structural, environmental and building systems, spatial generation, organization, perception and design solutions, and specific project results reflecting contextual and programmatic demands.
+- Demonstration of an understanding of functional and experiential issues related to the design of architecture, built environments, and/or artifacts such as structural, environmental and building systems, spatial generation, organization, perception and design solutions, and specific project results reflecting contextual and programmatic demands.

 What do we mean when we say Design?